powa-team/powa/docs/components/powa-archivist/installation.rst

   powa=# create extension powa;
   CREATE EXTENSION

-As PoWA-archivist is implemented as a background worker, the library must be loaded at server start time.
+As PoWA-archivist can provide a background worker, the library must be loaded at server start time if local metric collection is wanted.

 For this, modify the ``postgresql.conf`` configuration file, and add powa and pg_stat_statements to the ``shared_preload_libraries`` parameter: